 passport copy

-copy of education diploma including work experience description.
+copy of education diploma including work experience description and qualification.

 Stage 5.
-The Contractor shall get employment visas form F-30 (visa with labour permit) to the specialists.
+The Contractor shall get employment visas form F-30 (visa with labor permit) to the specialists.
 Time period for visas arrangement is 2 months and more.

 Stage 6.
 Once the visas are received, the Contactor shall inform the Principal about its readiness to send specialists.